 This test works by usually comparing the early manuscript copies of an ancient text with later manuscripts of the same text for the purpose of seeing if the text has been accurately copied.
-The reason why the test doesn’t usually compare the original written document, which of course would be ideal, and instead uses earlier manuscript copies for a base of comparison with later copies, is because there have rarely been found any original written documents recovered from any ancient author of history.
-Nonetheless, this doesn’t automatically disqualify manuscript copies from being consistent with each other, nor does it necessarily disqualify the overall text from being a reliable source – as there are still established methods that are used to measure the level of consistency between the manuscript copies that have been found.
+Now, the reason why the test doesn’t usually compare the original written document, which of course would be ideal, and instead uses earlier manuscript copies for a base of comparison with later copies, is because there have rarely been found any original written documents recovered from any ancient author of history.
+Nonetheless, not having the original written documents doesn’t automatically disqualify manuscript copies from being consistent with each other, nor does it necessarily disqualify the overall text from being a reliable source – as there are still established methods that are used to measure the level of consistency between the manuscript copies that have been found.

 For instance, the following two questions are essential in assessing the consistency level between manuscript copies: